Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: Composition Axioms

 \subsection{Characterizations}

-We now define a TU-game version of \emph{composition} axioms.
-These axioms were originally introduced in the context of the bankruptcy problem, where a group of agents has claims on a resource that exceeds what is available, and the entire resource must be allocated among them according to their claims. \cite{young1988jet} and \cite{moulin2000econometrica} proposed composition axioms in this context.\footnote{Relating to the bankruptcy problem, \cite{moulin1987ijgt} introduced a composition property in the context of the surplus sharing problem.} Composition axioms describe how a solution should respond when the resource to be allocated changes after an initial allocation.
+We now define TU-game versions of \emph{composition} axioms.
+These axioms were introduced in the context of bankruptcy problems, where a group of agents has claims on a resource that is insufficient to meet all claims, and the available resource must be allocated among them. \cite{young1988jet} and \cite{moulin2000econometrica} proposed composition axioms in this context.\footnote{Related composition ideas appear in several other settings. \cite{moulin1987ijgt} introduced a composition property in the context of surplus sharing problems.
+Composition axioms are also related to \emph{step-by-step negotiation}, introduced by \cite{kalai1977metrica} in bargaining problems, and to \emph{path independence} of choice functions, studied by \cite{plott1973metrica}.} Composition axioms formalize the idea that the final allocation should not depend on whether the problem is solved all at once or in stages.

-Specifically, a solution satisfies a composition axiom if, for a problem that can be decomposed into subproblems, applying the solution directly to the original problem gives the same outcome as first applying it to a reference subproblem and then applying it to the residual problem derived from the allocation of that reference subproblem.
-In the bankruptcy problem, this gives rise to two scenarios, corresponding to two invariance requirements: one when the resource increases and one when it decreases.
+In a bankruptcy problem, suppose that an allocation is first computed for a reference problem with a given amount of the resource.
+If the amount ultimately available is different, one can either solve the problem with the revised amount directly, keeping the original claims, or use the initial allocation to define a second problem and then solve this second problem.
+A composition axiom requires these two procedures to lead to the same final allocation.
+Depending on whether the revised amount of the resource is larger or smaller than the reference amount, this idea gives rise to two requirements, usually called \emph{composition up} and \emph{composition down}.

-The first axiom, \emph{Composition Up}, considers cases in which the resource to be allocated is later found to be larger than initially estimated.
-The allocation can be determined in one of two ways.
-One can apply the allocation solution directly to the revised resource.
-Alternatively, one can apply the solution to the initially estimated amount, adjust the claims based on the resulting allocation, and then reapply the solution to allocate the remaining amount; the sum of the initial and additional allocations gives the final allocation.
-Composition Up requires that, in either case, the resulting allocation is the same.
+The first axiom, \emph{composition up}, considers cases in which the available amount of the resource is later found to be larger than the reference amount.
+The final allocation can then be determined in two ways.
+One can apply the rule directly to the problem with the revised amount, keeping the original claims.
+Alternatively, one can first apply the rule to the problem with the reference amount, subtract the resulting allocation from the original claims, and then apply the rule to the residual problem with the additional amount of the resource.
+The final allocation is obtained by adding the initial allocation and the allocation of the residual problem. \emph{Composition up} requires these two procedures to lead to the same final allocation.